function61/eventhorizon/docs/quickstart.md

 ----------------------------

 Pyramid is configured via one ENV variable: `STORE`.
-It contains the S3 details and all the rest configuration is determined automatically.
+It contains the S3 details and all the rest is handled automatically.

 The variable looks like this: